ELECTIONS with GIS

 implementing a GEOCODING STRATEGY

 Defining & Implementing data validation processes

 Need help getting the work started?
-NSGIC has developed a number of useful tools for states and counties wishing to elevate their use of GIS in elections.
+NSGIC has developed a number of useful tools for states and counties working to elevate their use of GIS in elections.
 Find Resources for Election Directors here.

 Are you investing funds to upgrade your elections management system?
 Make sure your new voter registration system is capable of using GIS – or you may lock your state into outdated list-file technology for years.
 Use these sample RFPs to learn how.

-For more information on the state of GIS in elections across the country, please refer to these reports from the Geo-Enabled Elections project.
+More information on the state of GIS in elections across the country can be found in these reports from the Geo-Enabled Elections project.

 THE GEO-ENABLED ELECTIONS PROJECT